heroalone/Garfield/README.md

 ## Overview

 The conventional genetic association analysis often assumes a single causal factor underlying each locus in an additive manner.
 While this simplifies modeling and aids in findings, it may not capture the true complexity of genetic architecture.
-Garfield integrates variable selection through Random Forest and interpretation via logic gates.
+Garfield integrates variable selection through random forest and interpretation via logic gates.
 Its goal is to identify heterogeneity or other interactions involving multiple variants.

 ## Table of Contents